pengowray/beastiebot/README.md

 If you'd like to help with developing Beastie Bot, some obvious starting points might be to clean up and remove the hard coded file locations, or to set it up to cache downloaded Wikipedia pages (so as not to require a local copy of the entire Wikipedia database).
 Also it would be good to switch over from the IUCN Redlist's CSV export and over to their newer JSON interface.

-Hopefully this gives the barest basic information here so if I become indisposed then someone who's motivated enough to pick up the reigns can do so.
+Hopefully this gives the barest basic information, for example if I become indisposed, that someone who's motivated enough to pick up the reigns can do so.
 But if I am still around and you want to help with the project then you can probably just ask for further help or information.
 There's also plenty of comments in the source.

 Read more about Beastie Bot at:

 https://en.wikipedia.org/wiki/User:Beastie_Bot

-Pengo.
+Peter Halasz

+aka Pengo (Quole)